PriscilliaAmmeux/my_portfolio/README.md

 ⚠️ Note: This portfolio is personal.
 Please do not fork it on GitHub. ⚠️

+🚀 **Hacktoberfest Participation 2024:** Contributions to this project are welcome during Hacktoberfest!
+Please feel free to submit your pull requests.

+💡 **Pull Request Guidelines:** When submitting a PR, please provide detailed information about your suggestions or changes.
+I appreciate any advice or feedback on my code, as I am always looking to improve!

 ## Getting Started

 First, run the development server: